woxblom/DragListView/README.md

         notifyDataSetChanged();
     }

-  Your ViewHolder should extend DragItemAdapter.ViewHolder and supply a the id of the view that should respond to a drag.
+  Your ViewHolder should extend DragItemAdapter.ViewHolder and you must supply an id of the view that should respond to a drag.

     public class ViewHolder extends DragItemAdapter.ViewHolder {
         public TextView mText;